Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Introduction

 The recently developed vector calculus by Gunzburger et al. \cite{nonlocalveccal} builds a theoretic foundation for the description of these nonlocal diffusion phenomena.
 In particular, this framework allows us to consider finite-dimensional approximations using Galerkin methods similar to the analysis of (local) partial differential equations.
 However, in contrast to local finite element problems, here we are faced with two basic difficulties.
 On the one hand, the assembling procedure may require sophisticated numerical integration tools in order to cope with possible singularities of the kernel function.
 On the other hand, discretizing nonlocal problems leads to densely populated systems.
 The latter tremendously affects the solving procedure, especially in higher dimensions.
 Thus, numerical implementations are challenging and in order to lift the concept of nonlocal diffusion from a theoretical standpoint to an applicable approach in practice, the development of efficient algorithms, which go beyond preliminary cases in 1d and 2d, is essential in this context.

 In recent works, several approaches for discretizing problem (\ref{prob}) have been presented.
-We want to mention for instance a 1d finite element code by D'Elia and Gunzburger \cite{fractlapl}, where the fractional kernel $\g(x,y) =\frac{c_{d,s}}{2||y-x||^{d+2s}}$ has been used, but which can easily be extended to general (singular) kernels.
+We want to mention for instance a 1d finite element code by D'Elia and Gunzburger \cite{fractlapl}, where a truncated version of the fractional kernel $\g(x,y) =\frac{c_{d,s}}{2||y-x||^{d+2s}}$ has been used, but which can easily be extended to general (singular) kernels.
 Also for the fractional kernel, Acosta, Bersetche and Borthagaray \cite{acosta} developed a finite element implementation for the 2d case.
-In general, a lot of work has been done for the discretization of fractional diffusion problems and fractional derivatives in various definitions (mainly via finite difference schemes) not only for 1d and 2d \cite{wangToeplitz, wang2d}, but also for the 3d case \cite{wang3d}.
-However, to the best of the authors’ knowledge, for general kernel functions 3d finite element implementations for problem (\ref{prob}) are not yet available.
+In general, a lot of work has been done for the discretization of fractional diffusion problems and fractional derivatives in various definitions (mainly via finite difference schemes) not only for 1d and 2d \cite{wangToeplitz,wang2d}, but also for the 3d case \cite{wang3d}.
+However, to the best of out knowledge, for general kernel functions 3d finite element implementations for problem (\ref{prob}) are not yet available.

-In this paper we study a finite element approximation for problem (\ref{prob}) on an arbitrary $d$-dimensional hyperrectangle (parallel to the axis) for translation invariant kernel functions.
-More precisely, we analyze from a computational point of view a continuous Galerkin discretization with multilinear elements of the following setting: \begin{itemize} \item[(A1)] We set $\Omega \defas \prod_{i=0}^{d-1}[a_i,b_i]$, where $[a_i, b_i]$ are compact intervals on $\R$. \item[(A2)] We assume that the kernel $\g$ is \emph{translation invariant}, such that
+In this paper we study a finite element approximation for problem (\ref{prob}) on an arbitrary $d$-dimensional hyperrectangle (parallel to the axis) for translation and reflection invariant kernel functions.
+More precisely, we analyze from a computational point of view a continuous Galerkin discretization with multilinear $Q_1$ elements for the following setting: \begin{itemize} \item[(A1)] We set $\Omega \defas \prod_{i=0}^{d-1}[a_i,b_i]$, where $[a_i, b_i]$ are compact intervals on $\R$. \item[(A2)] We assume that the kernel $\g$ is \emph{translation and reflection invariant}, such that